ZAlpha1337/schmuelcraft-resourcepack/README.txt

 speaking of quotes, there are famous quotes from schmuel himself now posted on the website itself!

 converted webp files to PNG/JPEG files for older OS support

+12/7/2024

+fixed the schmuel art picture for people to have, though it has low probability

+added an about.html portion to the whole website, so you guys can see who i am and what i somewhat do

+added a "corrupted" portion of the text